Long-Term Complications of GERD

 (Also Called 'Long-Term Complications of GERD - Complications')

-If left uncontrolled, chronic heartburn, or gastroesophageal reflux disease (GERD), can result in serious problems.
-Symptoms of GERD include a burning sensation under the chest and regurgitation of stomach fluid.
+If left uncontrolled, chronic (long-term) heartburn, or gastroesophageal reflux disease (GERD), can result in serious problems.
+Symptoms of GERD include a burning sensation under the chest and regurgitation (bringing up) of stomach fluid.
 Sometimes, patients wake up during the night because of symptoms.
 Less commonly, GERD can cause vomiting, bleeding, or difficulty swallowing.

 Barrett's esophagus is a condition that develops in some people (about 10%) who have long-term GERD.
 It is a risk factor for cancer of the esophagus.